 Drivetrain and Battery

-Both of our full-suspension e-mtbs rely on the standard-setting Shimano Steps E8000 system for pedal-assist power.
-The 504 Watt/Hour battery is all but sure to last a day’s worth of riding and the intuitive control system will keep you moving uphill or down at up to 25 km/h.
+Both of our full-suspension electric mountain bikes rely on the state-of-the-art Shimano EP8 system for pedal-assist power.
+Both the 504 Wh and 630 Wh batteries are all but sure to last a day's riding and the intuitive control system will keep you moving uphill or down at up to 25 km/h.

-The whole system is compact and integrates well with the bike’s dynamic design.
-The motor only weighs 2.8 kg and its placement at the bottom bracket even improves downhill performance by lowering your centre of gravity.
+The whole system is compact, lightweight and integrates well with the bike's dynamic design.
+At just under 2.6 kg and its placement at the bottom bracket, your downhill performance will be improved thanks to a lower centre of gravity.

 The Spectral:ON uses 150 mm of burly front and rear suspension to give you the confidence to properly attack the descent.
 The rear linkage depends on the Three Phase Kinematic developed for the Sender to properly engage the rear shock and compensate for the bike’s weight.
 The stroke provides a stable platform through the middle phase before ramping up so you can really go big.

 With 130 mm of front and rear travel, the Neuron:ON makes the perfect companion for a long rolling day of ascending and descending where comfort is key.
 The responsive suspension is stable for easy climbing and supple enough to take big hits moving quickly through the mountains!

 The Spectral:ON is the lightest in our range of E-MTBs but only by a mere 1.5kg and this is largely due to its carbon frame.
 Since they both use the lightweight EP8 motor, they're more differentiated by their handling than they are by kilograms.

 With the Neuron:ON we focussed on finding the optimal wheel size for riders of different heights.
 That’s why sizes M to XL use 29” wheels while XS and S use 27.5”.
 This guarantees consistently agile handling across the entire range.
 All sizes come shod with 2.6” tyres for excellent traction and control.